perfsonar/ansible-role-perfsonar-archive/README.md

   - `perfsonar_archive_auth_ipv4` A list of IPv4 addresses to auth.
   - `perfsonar_release` defaults to release.  "staging" and "nightly" are optional.

-- Some other variables are defined at the end of `default/main.yml` and in `vars/Debian.yml` and `vars/RedHat.yml` (those contains distro specific settings), but shouldn't need to be altered for a regular install.
+- Some other variables are defined at the end of `default/main.yml` and in `vars/main.yml`, but shouldn't need to be altered for a regular install.

 Role Tags
 ---------